floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 - The publication includes a validation phase or case study demonstrating the effectiveness of the approach or technique

 This step is necessary to ensure that the selected publications are relevant to the research question and that the results are not biased by low-quality publications.
-In the end, /* TODO: amount */ publications were selected for inclusion in the systematic literature review.

 Once a final selection of publications was made, the resulting publications were qualitatively reviewed and categorized based on the type of approach or technique they describe.